Interior Design

 Headache-Inducing Rooms

-A combination of styles works amazingly, like a neutral wall with a piece of art that bursts with warm, retro earthy tones, perhaps add a faux animal print rug to your wooden floorboards – or why not introduce a bold design to your ceiling with a fab lampshade (what could be more retro than a huge lampshade?).
-The great part of this mix-and-match approach is that you can have fun and experiment with some key items and build from there!
+So, we have established that geometric 70s wall decor and unique patterns look great.
+Our advice is, don’t go too crazy with different colors and prints that cause a headache – you can use a little twenty-first-century understatedness in the mix.
+A combination of styles works amazingly, like a neutral wall with a piece of art that bursts with warm, retro earthy tones; perhaps add a faux animal print rug to your wooden floorboards – or why not introduce a bold design to your ceiling with a fab lampshade (what could be more retro than a giant lampshade?).
+The significant part of this mix-and-match approach is that you can have fun, experiment with some essential items, and build from there!

 Shag Pile Carpet

-For us, a shag pile carpet is something to avoid – certainly when it comes to the whole floor full – unless you have the time and tools to keep this longhaired creature preened and clean, stick to a shorthaired geometric patterned or animal print rug.
-But if you really want to feel like a true 70s-style Ron Burgundy legend, you could opt for a cozy little faux-sheep-skin rug in front of the fireplace and see how you get on.
+This one has split opinions across the online interior design community – some people love the decadence of a soft rug under their feet after years of laminate flooring.
+Still, some feel that this is a step too far.
+For us, a shag pile carpet is something to avoid – certainly when it comes to the whole floor – unless you have the time and tools to keep this longhaired creature preened and clean, stick to a shorthaired geometric patterned or animal print rug.
+But if you want to feel like a true 70s-style Ron Burgundy legend, you could opt for a cozy little faux-sheep-skin rug before the fireplace and see how you get on.

 Clutter

-Now that there are fifty years between us and the actual 1970s, we can use a little modern thinking to keep things in check.
-One of the things we are more enlightened about in 2023 is clutter.
+Now that fifty years exist between us and the 1970s, we can use a little modern thinking to keep things in check.
+One of the things we are more enlightened about in 2024 is clutter.
 Thanks to many books and articles about decluttering your home for a much more fulfilled life, we can say a firm ‘no’ to anything that doesn’t make us happy or has no meaningful purpose.
+The seventies trend for nick-nacks can stay in that decade as far as we are concerned – we no longer have the time or the inclination to spend days cleaning fiddly items or feeling outnumbered by ornaments that do nothing for our feng shui.

-Interior Design Trends 2023: It’s all about vintage
+Interior Design Trends 2024: It’s all about vintage